-- 10. Each CPC shall, for its purse-seine fisheries: - a.
-Before the date of entry into force of the closure, take the legal and administrative measures necessary to implement the closure; - b.
+- b.
 Inform all interested parties in its tuna industry of the closure; - c.
 Inform the Director that these steps have been taken; - d.
-Ensure that at the time a closure period begins, and for the entire duration of that period, all the purse-seine vessels fishing for yellowfin, bigeye, or skipjack tunas that are committed to observing that closure period and that fly its flag, or operate under its jurisdiction, in the Convention Area are in port, except that vessels carrying an observer from the AIDCP On-Board Observer Program may remain at sea, provided they do not fish in the Convention Area.
-The only other exceptions to this provision shall be that vessels carrying an observer authorized pursuant to from the AIDCP On-Board Observer Program may remain at sea or leave port during the closure, provided they do not fish make a set in the Convention Area. - 11.
+Ensure that at the time a closure period begins, and for the entire duration of that period, all the purse-seine vessels fishing for yellowfin, bigeye, or skipjack tunas that are committed to observing that closure period and that fly its flag, or operate under its jurisdiction, in the Convention Area are in port.
+The only exceptions to this provision shall be that vessels carrying an observer authorized pursuant to the AIDCP may remain at sea or leave port during the closure, provided they do not make a set in the Convention Area. - 11.
 China, Japan, Korea, and Chinese Taipei undertake to ensure that the total annual catches of bigeye tuna by their longline vessels in the Convention Area during 2017-202019 do not exceed the following levels: